 Currently, kidneys from people infected with hepatitis C are only donated to people who already have the virus.
 That means that many infected kidneys that become available are never transplanted.

-According to the Centers for Disease Control and Prevention (CDC), up to 3.9 million Americans are living with chronic hepatitis C. A 2012 study found that more than half of these people are unaware that they are infected.
+According to the Centers for Disease Control and Prevention (CDC), up to 3.9 million Americans are living with chronic hepatitis C. A found that more than half of these people are unaware that they are infected.

 Every organ, not just kidneys, is routinely checked beforehand to rule out infections — and to make sure they are working properly.